pyomeca/bioptim/README.md

 Tracks all the control variables towards a target

 #### TRACK_CONTACT_FORCES
-Track sthe non-acceleration point reaction forces towards a target
+Tracks the non-acceleration point reaction forces towards a target

 #### TRACK_SEGMENT_WITH_CUSTOM_RT
 Links a segment with an RT (for instance, an Inertial Measurement Unit).